Amateur radio call signs

-Amateur radio call signs are allocated to amateur radio operators around the world.
+Amateur radio call signs are call signs allocated to amateur radio operators around the world.
 The call signs are used to legally identify the station or operator, with some countries requiring the station call sign to always be used and others allowing the operator call sign instead.

 The International Telecommunication Union (ITU) allocates call sign prefixes for radio and television stations of all types.
 Since 1927 these have been used to uniquely identify operators and locate amateur stations within a geographical region or country of the world.
 Call signs meant for amateur radio follow the ITU's Article 19, specifically 19.68 and 19.69.

 Prefixes are assigned internationally, and a separating numeral plus suffix are added by a national body to produce this unique identifier.
 These prefixes are agreed upon internationally, and are a form of country code.
 Each country must only assign call signs to its nationals or operators under its jurisdiction that begin with the characters allocated for use in that country or its territories.